atlosdotorg/atlos/platform/README.md

 Once the Codespace opens up in your VS Code window, you'll be able to start the Phoenix server by `cd`'ing into `platform`, and then running `mix phx.server`.
 VS Code should detect that the server is running on port `3000` and offer to forward that port to your local machine.
 (If not, just add the port under `Ports` in the VS Code bottom menu.)

+You can log into an admin using the following credentials:

+- Email: `admin@localhost`
+- Password: `localhost123`

+And you can log into a regular user account using the following credentials:

+- Email: `user@localhost`
+- Password: `localhost123`

 Other tasks you might want to perform from inside the `platform` subdirectory (i.e., this one):

 - Install dependencies with `mix deps.get` (note: not necessary if you're using a dev container, since dependencies will be installed automatically)
 - Create and migrate your database with `mix ecto.setup` (note: not necessary if you're using a dev container, but helpful if you want to refresh the environment)
 - Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
 - Run our 200+ automated tests with `mix test`.

+For more information about contributing, see the [Contributing](#contributing) section below.

 ## Architecture Overview